Recent changes - Search:

 Several outdoors clubs use the Tararuas as a major activity area.
 Many of these run instruction courses and offer a safe introduction to the ranges and speedy knowledge of their complexities.
 Up-to-date details of local organisations, their meeting places and times, web addresses etc, can be found on the Federated Mountain Clubs website and the TTC Wellington Tramping Clubs links.

-Other groups complement the outdoors landscape with companion interests, such as orienteerers, deerstalkers, kayak, Forest and Bird, mountain bikers, cavers, etc, and can be contacted through DoC, the www. web, or the Civic Centre Information Offices of your local town.
+Other groups complement the outdoors landscape with companion interests, such as orienteerers, deerstalkers, kayak, Forest and Bird, mountain bikers(approve sites), cavers and caving, etc, and can be contacted through DoC, the www. web, or the Civic Centre Information Offices of your local town.

 Wellington Mountain Radio Service